Bridgwater Carnival Logo

 We do not allow dogs in the grandstands for the reasons stated above.

-Grandstands seats for the 2024 procession are nearly sold out.
-Order from our online shop early in the new year for 2025, check on our online Shop.
+Grandstands seats for the 2025 procession sold out by the end of August in 2024.
+Orders from our online shop early in the new year for 2025, check on our online Shop.

 You most certainly can, auditions for front of curtain acts are held early in the new year.
 Details will be posted on our online Page early in 2025.